Construction Projects

 • 2025 Drain Repair and Investigation - The City continues to investigate the condition of its miles of underground drainage system.

 • BJ’s Adjacent Retaining Wall – Replacing the retaining wall abutting BJ’s on Mount Auburn Avenue.
 Hird Contracting completed the wall installation.
-Sidewalk reconstruction and loam/seed to begin Spring 2025.
+Sidewalk reconstruction and loam/seed to begin June 2025.

 • Lewiston Redundant Water Main Phase 2 – Sargent is installing phase 2, which includes a majority of work along North River Road.
 See Lewiston website for more details.